SEARCH

 This is a basic method for taking cuttings from honeysuckle vines and root them for new plants.
-You can propagate honeysuckle throughout the growing season.
+It is best to take cuttings for propagation before the plant is flowering.

 Here in North America, some honeysuckle vines including Lonicera japonica are invasive, so be sure whatever you propagate and grow is considered appropriate for your region.
 For more methods also see How to grow plants from seeds and cuttings.